 We will be covering several units in Sefer Chaggai and Sefer Zechariah.
 These units focus on the state of the Jewish people after the destruction of the first Beit HaMikdash and the approach of the contemporary Nevi'im to encourage their return to Eretz Yisrael.
 Many of the nevuot speak equally to those times as well as to ours, 2000 years later.
 Understanding both the difficulties and the promise in those days and how they compare to the modern aliyot is an inspiring area of study for our times and a powerful way to appreciate the gift of Eretz Yisrael today!

-The purpose of this class is to further develop the textual skills of students who arrive at seminary with decent skills.
-Entering students are expected to already have some facility with such mefarshim as: Radak, Rashi and Metzudat.
-Through regular chavruta, their textual skills of those mefarshim will be further developed.
-When students are ready, next steps will be to learn how to work with more complex mefarshim such as Malbim and Abarbanel.
-Additionally, gaining a deeper appreciation of how to
+The purpose of this class is to further develop students' textual skills.
+Students are expected to already have some facility with mefarshim such as Radak, Rashi and Metzudat.
+Through regular chavruta, their textual skills will be further developed.
+Next, we will learn how to work with more complex mefarshim such as Malbim and Abarbanel.
+Additionally, gaining a deeper appreciation of how to read Peshat, before exploring the deeper ideas of the mefarshim.
+Engaging with the text will give students an opportunity